Help for low-bandwidth situations for Teams for EDU

 Screen sharing policies

 In other cases, educators may be sharing their entire screen to students, when sharing should be limited to an application relevant to the lesson being taught.
-This can also be set via policy, if that's a more desirable way to do it than to have educators making that choice individually.
+This setting can also be set via policy, if that's a more desirable way to do it than to have educators making that choice individually.

 Dial-in number for meetings